tudelft-cda-lab/malpaca-pub/README.md

 `{speedup}` : Boolean depending on whether to use R's parallel DTW library or not

-Required packages:

-`pip install dpkt, statsmodels, cython, dtw, fastdtw, hdbscan`

-`sudo apt-get install r-base-dev` (If you want to use the `speedup`)

 ## Usage (for re-clustering):
 `python mal-detection.py {path/to/model.pkl} {file|folder} {path/to/file|path/to/folder} {experiment-name} {sequence-length-threshold}`